nilp0inter/nilp0inter.github.io/_posts/2023-10-25-property-based-testing-retractions.md

    * What would be the outcome if the database is unavailable?
    * What would occur if we exhaust all available primary keys?
    * What if one of the columns in the database has a unique constraint?
+   * What if someone else deletes the row between the time we insert it and select it?

 2. A function that writes a file to disk and a function that reads a file from disk.
    * What happens if the file cannot be written to?
    * What if the file cannot be read?
    * What if there is no more space available on the filesystem?
+   * What if the file is deleted between the time we write it and read it?

 3. A function that sets an environment variable and a function that reads an environment variable.